Oskaras-coder/homework-ai-document-analyzer/README.md

 #### Multi-Document Support and Cross-Analysis

-- Allow users to upload multiple PDFs for comparison, merging, or cross-referencing.
+- Allow users to upload multiple PDFs for comparison.
 - Generate summaries per file and then aggregate them to enable broader document analysis.

 #### Sensitive Data Support